 How did your paper organization turn out?
 What worked and didn’t work for you?
 I’d love to hear about it and see pics!

 If you haven’t already downloaded the 12×12 Scrapbook Paper Storage Ideas PDF guide from the Resource Library, you can do that now.
-The password to access the library will be emailed to you once you complete the form below.
+The password to access the library appears in the confirmation message and in your email in-box.

 Thank you and happy sorting!